-Paige Fernandez is the Policing Policy Advisor in the ACLU’s National Political Advocacy Department.
-Fernandez develops and implements comprehensive strategies that achieve a clear vision of effective, democratic, and constitutional policing to establish and reinforce community trust in its peacekeepers.
-She also develops and leads nationwide advocacy around police practices.
+Paige Fernandez was the Policing Policy Advisor in the ACLU’s National Political Advocacy Department.
+Fernandez developed and implemented comprehensive strategies that advanced the ACLU’s affirmative vision for reducing the role, power, presence, and responsibilities of the police in U.S. communities.
+She also developed and lead nationwide advocacy around police practices.

-Fernandez’s approach to police accountability and reform places communities at the forefront of the work, a practice rooted in her grassroots experience.
+Fernandez’s approach to policing advocacy placed communities at the forefront of the work, a practice rooted in her grassroots experience.
 Prior to joining the ACLU, she co-founded and directed multiple chapters of Together We Stand, a nonprofit aimed at dismantling racism, discrimination, and police brutality.
-She also has a Masters degree in Public Policy from Oxford and a B.A. from Sarah Lawrence College.
+She also has a master’s degree in Public Policy from Oxford University and a B.A. from Sarah Lawrence College.